 How to Promote this activity in China?

 What’s difficult in China, is to deal with a country with a skiing culture relatively weak.
 There is a need above all to let people meet and accept a new kind of leisure.
-A detailed understanding of fan behavior and consumer habits will help you to unlock more value for international rights holders in this market.
+A detailed understanding of fan behavior and consumer habits will help unlock more value for international rights holders in this market.

 Create quality content

-Quality contents include high-quality photos, useful information in Chinese.
+Quality contents include high-quality photos, and useful information in Chinese.
 For example, about the ski resort: where is it? how much does it cost?
 What itinerary to take? etc.